down-bad/advanced-rpc/README.md

 To access the settings, click the Cider icon on the top bar, click the "Plug-in" option to access your installed plugins and select the "AdvancedRPC" option.

-The settings will apply whenever you play/pause/change songs.

 ## Credits

 [coredev-uk](https://github.com/coredev-uk) for Cider's RPC\